-Push too many paths (changing a lot of things at once) and you’ll spook the elephant, and it will always resort back to the familiar path.
+Push too many paths (changing a lot of things at once) and you’ll spook the elephant.
+It will always resort back to the familiar path.
 The familiar path is the path of least resistance.

 If the elephant has come to really dig beers after work, watching T.V. five hours a day, crappy take-out food, and a slew of bad habits that contributed to your weight gain in the first place, then this is the easy path for it to continue to follow.

-It’s an evolutionary thing actually, things like the fight or flight response, our stretch reflex, or our heart rate are designed to overrule our ‘conscious brain,’ in order to keep us alive.
+It’s an evolutionary thing.
+Things like the fight or flight response, our stretch reflex, or our heart rate are designed to overrule our ‘conscious brain,’ in order to keep us alive.

 If we had to consciously think about all these different processes going on in the body at one time, we would surely die.

 It’s information overload, so the elephant takes the driver’s seat.
 It is habitual and keeps things automatic.